 Red Bull yet to appeal Ricciardo disqualification 17 March, 2014 Red Bull is yet to formally appeal the FIA stewards’ decision to disqualify Daniel Ricciardo from the second place in the Australian Grand Prix.
 The Aussie driver was thrown out of the results in Melbourne, due to irregularities with his Red Bull car’s fuel flow data and improper use of the FIA-supplied sensor.
 The team said late on Sunday that an appeal will be lodged.
 The Australian news agency AAP quoted an FIA source as saying that Red Bull has served notice of the intention to appeal, but that an actual, formal appeal is yet to be lodged.
 “It is understood Red Bull now has 96 hours to formally table their appeal,” the report added.
 As for when the appeal will be held, the FIA source said: “It’s not possible to say when it will be heard.
 “It depends on how quickly both parties can prepare their cases.
 There is no set timetable”, the source added.
 Featuring a photo of the normally-grinning Ricciardo with a bowed head, the front page headline of the major Melbourne newspaper Herald Sun on Monday read ‘Grand Farce’.
 Race organiser Andrew Westacott, the Australian Grand Prix Corporation’s Chief Executive said: “Of course I want him to keep second place, I’m a bit gutted by it, but that’s sport and funny things happen.”
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.